kipcole9/astro/README.md

 * [ ] Moon rise
 * [ ] Moon set

+## References

+* Thanks to @pinnymz for the [ruby-zmanim](https://github.com/pinnymz/ruby-zmanim) gem which has a well structured ruby implementation of sunrise / sunset and some core astronomical algorithms.

+* Eventually all roads lead to the canonical book on the subject by Jean Meeus: [Astronomical Algorithms](https://www.amazon.com/Astronomical-Algorithms-Jean-Meeus/dp/0943396352)

+* For the intersection of calendars and astronomy, [Calendrical Calculations](https://www.amazon.com/Calendrical-Calculations-Ultimate-Edward-Reingold/dp/1107683165) by Nachum Dershowitz and Edward M. Reingold remains the standard reference.

+* On the web, [timeanddate.com](https://www.timeanddate.com/astronomy/) is a great reference.
+The sunrise/sunset calculations in this library are tested to return times within 1 minute of timeanddate.com results.

 ## Installation

 Astro can be installed by adding `astro` to your list of dependencies in `mix.exs`: